 Steve Rozenberg: You're not going to get more money.

 Pete Neubig: —but it allows you to get it rented quicker.
-What we do in our leases here in Houston and Texas region, is we omit these.
-We’ll give them to you.
-If they work, great, if not we don’t fix or replace.
+What we do in our leases here in Houston to get ready to rent and how it that is we omit them.
+We'll give them to you.
+If they work, great, if not we don't fix or replace.
 What we will do is we will remove.

 Steve Rozenberg: Would you remove these like right now, for the make-ready?
 Would you remove these out of the property?

 Pete Neubig: We would test them, if they work we would keep them.
 We would tell our owner, "If you want to, you can replace when something happens,” but per the lease and legally, you don't have to.

 Investing in Hardwood Can Save You Money

 Steve Rozenberg: All right so now we're at the stairs.
 We're going to go up to the second floor.
 Obviously, if you're looking at the carpet on the stairs, it's going to have to be replaced, right?